 Cass.
 3rd civ., June 19, 2025, no. 23-19.292 FS-B and no. 23-17.604 FS-B

-The commercial tenant’s preferential right (C. com. art.
-L 145-46-1), which in principle enables him to acquire first the premises in which he operates his business, is excluded in the case of a global sale of a building including commercial premises.
+The preferential right of the commercial tenant (C. com. art.
+L 145-46-1), which in principle enables tenants to acquire the premises in which they run their business as a priority, is excluded in the case of a global sale of a building including commercial premises.

-The Cour de cassation clarifies that this exception applies even when the building comprises only one commercial premises.
+The Cour de cassation clarifies that this exception applies even when the building comprises a single commercial premises.

 A long-awaited clarification